 Jarmo Skön from Tampere is an art educator/artist/community artist who works both as an instructor and trainer.
 Skön has years of experience in applying art with various groups, for example, in theatre and the circus.
 In his presentation, Skön pondered the relationship between the community and art: what makes a project with a community a work of art?

 Artist and art educator Heidi Hänninen explored the work of a community artist in various cultural environments, such as the Helsinki suburbs.
 For the last few years, Hänninen has been carrying out a project called Street Art for Kontula, which involves the residents of the district painting murals in their living environment.
-Hänninen is currently working on creating a mural workshop with Pia Bartsch, during which the participants will create a mural in the centre of Mynämäki.
+In August 2018, Hänninen worked on creating a mural workshop with Pia Bartsch, during which the participants created a mural in the centre of Mynämäki.

 Artist Suvi Solkio works as the Regional Artist for communal art in the Varsinais-Suomi region.
 Solkio talked about the goals that are often heaped onto a community artist’s job description.
 As communal art also requires the artist to be skilful in areas outside the arts, a communal artist may find themselves having to deal with the responsibilities of a social worker, for example.